johnnys7n/StatisticalTool/README.md

     * Select two or more variables to input and output two different correlation matrices (heatmap with p-values per box or simplified heatmap for easier patterning).
     *  Correlation matrix data table will output descriptive statistics for every variable selected. (*note: selecting treatment/group will group variables in the data table*)

+2. Pairs Plot:
+    * Select two or more variables as input and output pairs plot from GGally::ggpairs()
+    * can specify to color by group

-2. Correlation Table:
+3. Correlation Table:
     * Proposed feature: to select many variables and output a DT table of coefficient of determination and p-values to numerically rank the correlation between dependent variables.

-3. Bivariate Analysis:
+4. Bivariate Analysis:
     * *Treatment/Group specification is not necessary*
     * Selecting a variable of interest after using the correlation matrices and tables to screen.
     * In order